 |Example: $1,500 monthly payment actually consists of $500 towards the outstanding principal and $1,000 towards the interest with $1,500 due on the maturity date||Example: $500 monthly payment is applied only towards interest and full $10,000 loan amount is due on the maturity date||Example: $10,000 loan for a friend’s small business is due on a specific date||Example: $10,000 loan for a friend's small business is due at any time or whenever financially feasible|

-Depending on how the note is structured, the borrower must pay back the lender by a certain date.
-If there is no date or if the date has already past, it is “payable on demand” or “due on demand.”
+Depending on how the promise to pay letter is structured, the borrower must pay back the lender by a certain date.
+If there is no date or if the date has already passed, it is “payable on demand” or “due on demand.”

-5. What happens if the money is not paid back? (“default” and “collection”)
+6. What happens if the money is not paid back? (promissory note “default” and “collection”)

-A promissory note does not guarantee that the lender will be repaid, but a written note will be strong evidence if you need to appear before a judge.
-If the borrower is unable to pay back the money and defaults on the note, the lender can place the note for collection.
-The borrower would be responsible for paying any reasonable costs associated with collection, including attorneys’ fees.
+A promissory note does not guarantee that the lender will be repaid, but a written promise to pay agreement is strong evidence if you need to appear before a judge.
+If the borrower is unable to pay back the money and defaults on the note, the lender can place the debt note for collection.

-A professional collection agency will charge the lender either a flat fee or a percentage of the outstanding debt, so it can sometimes be in the lender’s interest to negotiate a debt settlement agreement with the borrower and accept less than the original amount owed.
+A professional collection agency will charge the lender either a flat fee or a percentage of the outstanding debt, so it’s sometimes in the lender’s interest to negotiate a debt settlement agreement with the borrower and accept less than the original amount owed.

-- Acceleration: can the lender ask the borrower to pay back asap?
+- Acceleration: can the lender demand immediate payment from the borrower?

-- if the borrower sales of a large or material portion of their assets?
+- if the borrower sells of a large or material portion of their assets?

-- Amendment: any changes to the note must be in writing
+- Amendment: any changes made to the note (must be done in writing)

-- Collateral: if the borrower defaults, the lender can keep the collateral property
+- Collateral: if the borrower defaults, the lender can keep the designated collateral property

 - Governing Law: which state’s laws apply